Skip to Main Content

 Videos

 The Better Satellite World campaign shows the world why our industry, though often invisible, is indispensable to modern life, through powerful stories and videos that depict space and satellite technologies contributing to the economy, society and sustainability of planet Earth.
-Some of our Better Satellite World videos focus on the enduring value of GEO to the industry and the world as a whole, and SSPI will be releasing a new video on the topic during this campaign!
+Some of our Better Satellite World videos focus on the enduring value of GEO to the industry and the world as a whole, and SSPI also released a new video on the topic during this campaign.
+You can hear from SSPI-WISE members in an online discussion of the topic here as well!

 About the Eternal Orbit campaign